-Here at Cook Children’s, our hematology and oncology team of specialists and subspecialists are skilled at treating tumors of the bone and soft tissue.
-If your child’s tumor is diagnosed as malignant, rest assured that you are in good hands.
-Our team was specially chosen because of their brilliant minds, commitment to delivering the most advanced treatments available, skill and especially their drive to finding cures for cancer.
+Here at Cook Children's, our hematology and oncology team of specialists and subspecialists are skilled at treating tumors of the bone and soft tissue.
+If your child's tumor is diagnosed as malignant, rest assured that you are in good hands.
+All of the doctors your child will see were chosen to be members of our team because of their brilliant minds, commitment to delivering the most advanced treatments available, skill and especially their drive to finding cures for cancer.

 Bone and soft tissue tumors can be benign or malignant.
 Benign meaning they are not cancerous, and malignant meaning they are.
 When these tumors are cancerous they are called sarcomas.
 Cancer occurs when cells in the body divide without control or order.
 If cells keep dividing uncontrollably a mass of tissue forms.
 This is called a growth or tumor.
 The term cancer refers to malignant tumors, which can invade nearby tissues and spread to other parts of the body.
 There are three categories of bone and soft tissue sarcomas:

 Other types of tissue sarcomas are very rare in children.